What to Ask Before You Hire a Home Improvement Pro

-Many contractors often specialize in one area or another.
-As an example, if your project involves finished spaces, look for someone who specializes in remodels as opposed to new construction.
+Many contractors have specific areas of expertise.
+For example, if your project involves finished spaces, it's beneficial to hire someone who specializes in remodels rather than new construction.

 4. What special training/experience do you have for this kind of work?

 If your project demands specialized expertise, ask about the contractor's training and experience in that particular area.
 This question mainly matters for complex or unique projects.

 5. Will you provide references (for past jobs similar to mine)?